 It’s vitally important that, in order to capture leads, you stand out from the crowd and display your unique qualities to your potential leads.
 If they see that you’re the same old accountancy firm, offering the same old services, why would they ever engage with you?

 Look at what genuinely make you and your company unique and work to that.
 If you offer something totally different to your competitors, make sure that information is displayed clearly on your website and your visitors will easily be able to see the difference in the value you provide from the rest of the pack.

 #BONUS TIP: Get SEO Direction via Directories

 You’ll have to do some of the legwork on this one, folks.
 Click to go to the Luminate Digital blog and read more about the SEO benefits of business directories in our Best Free Marketing Ideas post.

-These are just a few lead generation tips to help you get started - we’ve got 24 more to get your accounting firm buzzing with new opportunities.
+These are just a few of our tips around lead generation for accountants to help you get started - we’ve got 24 more to get your accounting firm buzzing with new opportunities.
 Download Luminate's free guide, 30 Greatest Lead Generation Tips for Professionals.